20 Questions for Politial Candidates

 We have these labels to be able to determine someone’s political bent.

 Of the three, I think the most misunderstood of these labels is moderate.
 The common view of the moderate is someone that finds the center on most issues.
 That we should enact change slowly and carefully, making small changes over time rather than ones that are revolutionary.
-At best, finding the best of both opposn sides and forming a compromise.
+At best, finding the best of both opposing sides and forming a compromise.

 And that certainly can be part of being a moderate.
 But I want a fourth option.
 A label for people who think like a liberal on some issues, like a conservative on other issues, and a moderate when it makes sense.
 We can be just as passionate about these issues, while finding no contradiction in being far right on one issue and far left on the other.